Watch CBS News

 Travel horror stories emerged from some airports, like Houston's George Bush Intercontinental Airport, where wait times stretched to as long as six hours last month.
 Philly experienced longer lines and wait times as well, and at one point recommended travelers arrive 2.5 hours before a domestic flight or 3.5 hours before an international flight.

-Last week, President Trump signed an executive order telling DHS to resume paying TSA officers.
-Workers began receiving back pay this week, though many are still behind on bills, according to a union official who represents TSA officers at Philadelphia and Wilmington airports.
+In late March, President Trump signed an executive order telling DHS to resume paying TSA officers.
+Workers began receiving back pay, though many said they were still behind on bills, according to a union official who represents TSA officers at Philadelphia and Wilmington airports.

 View CBS News In